 Laura Davis is an amazing writer.
 Combining her storytelling with her travel adventures makes me feel like I am right there with her.
 She paints a complete story of the land, the people, the food, the history, and the culture.
 Then she adds some humor, adventure mishaps and person feelings that grabs the reader, and I can't wait to read the next post.

-I am also the founder and moderator of The Writer's Journey Roadmap, a free online community where writers post writing in response to the evocative thought-provoking prompts I send out via email every Tuesday.
+I am also the founder of The Writer's Journey Roadmap and send out evocative, thought-provoking writing prompts via email every Tuesday.

 Laura's weekly prompts, The Writer's Journey Roadmap, and her blog have made my life as a writing coach and workshop leader more successful.
 To explore raw material for their projects, I regularly direct my writing clients and students to the weekly prompts on the website; these are brilliantly conceived and presented and the harvest is always rich.
 A great many of these responses are integrated into my students' work that has gone on to be published.
 For any writer today, Laura's blog is also a must.
 She is clear, innovative, and inspiring in her suggestions and insights.